Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model

 where $_2F_1\left(a,b;c;x\right)$ is a hypergeometric function.

-To invert the previous equation we first do a series expansion on \Cref{eq:dl} around $\Omega_{\rm m,0}=1$ and we keep the first $12$ terms in order to obtain a reliable unbiased estimation and avoid theoretical systematic uncertainties due to having to truncate the series expansion.
-Alternatively, one may directly Taylor expand the integrand of \Cref{eq:dl} and then perform the integration term by term, so the two approaches are equivalent.
+To invert the previous equation, we first performed a series expansion on \Cref{eq:dl} around $\Omega_{\rm m,0}=1$ and kept the first $12$ terms in order to obtain a reliable unbiased estimation and avoid theoretical systematic uncertainties by having to truncate the series expansion.
+Alternatively, one may directly Taylor expand the integrand of \Cref{eq:dl} and then perform the integration term by term, so that the two approaches are equivalent.